 Bureaucracy is bad.
 But infrastructure, scaled systems, automation, and tools are good.

 At the same time, this pandemic has forced us, like so many marketing teams, to reckon with resource allocation.
-Looking to the future, we realise there’s more we can do to automate our processes to free up our humans to do what humans do best — drive insights and innovation.
+Looking to the future, we realize there’s more we can do to automate our processes to free up our humans to do what humans do best — drive insights and innovation.
 For example, we’re building a tool that will help us automate channel planning and publisher selection for our campaigns.
 Why?
 Our people spend lots of time crafting media plans for every campaign.
 But, at the end of the day, most media plans look a lot alike, and this past year has certainly made us question if they’re worth it.